LoRyder1/LoRyder1.github.io/unit1_projects/Network_Technologies.md

 Internet gateway protocols can be divided into two categories: distance vector routing protocols and link-state routing protocols.
 Specific examples of IGP protocols include PSPF, RIP, and IS-IS.

 By contrast, exterior gateway protocols are used to exchange routing information between autonomous systems and rely on IGPs to resolve routes within an autonomous system.

+#Border Gateway Protocol

+BGP is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
+The protocol is often classified as a path vector protocol but is sometimes also classed as a distance-vector protocol.
+THe Border Gateway Protocol makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator and is involved in making core routing decisions

+BGP may be used for routing within an autonomous system, In this application it is referred to as Interior Border Gateway Protocol, Internal BGP, or iBGP.
+In contrast.
+The Internet application of the protocol may be referred to as Exterior Border Gateway Protocol, External BGP, or EBGP.